HK

 If you have been told that osteopathic manipulative treatment lacks evidence, you were told something that was never accurate — and that is becoming less accurate every year as AI-powered research infrastructure builds the outcomes database the profession deserves.

 The evidence that OMT reduces low back pain is real, replicated, and peer-reviewed.
 The evidence that it addresses headache, musculoskeletal dysfunction, and chronic pain without the dependence risks of long-term opioid use is real.
-The evidence that military populations using OMT show reduced opioid consumption and improved functional outcomes is real.
-The challenge has always been scale and synthesis, not positive signal.
+AI is fixing the scale-and-synthesis problem.
+Project Future is building the research infrastructure to accelerate it.
+The future of musculoskeletal medicine increasingly combines these evidence-based hands-on approaches with regenerative interventions like PRP to address both the structural and biological dimensions of chronic pain.

 The evidence supports OMT.
 So does the treatment.